-4.2 Network-level Semantic Interoperability framework
+4.2 Network Level Semantic Interoperability framework

-The SEMIoTICS framework facilitates the deployment of network services and provide seamless connectivity with all its layers and IoT applications, and this is the main focus of Task 3.4 efforts.
-To achieve that, the project employs pattern-driven network interfaces with provisions to guarantee network level semantic interoperability from all layers of SEMIoTICS, as well as with external platforms.

-Specifically, the following considerations are made (for a more detailed list, please refer to deliverable D3.4 and its follow up D3.10):
+The SEMIoTICS framework facilitates the deployment of network services and provide seamless connectivity with all its layers and IoT applications, as is the aim of Task 3.4.
+To achieve that, the project employs SPDI pattern-driven mechanisms that guarantees network level semantic interoperability for various components of SEMIoTICS.
+Specifically, the following considerations are made (for a more detailed list, please refer to deliverable D3.4):

-- Regarding the interfacing of IT & Cloud infrastructures, to support Nf-Vi, Os-Ma-Nfvo and interfaces for NS management, the NFV reference architectural framework along with the Nf-Vi, and Os-Ma-Nfvo points; - 2.
-Regarding the IoT Platforms, to support semantic and organisational interoperability, through the integration of the relevant mediators and brokers (e.g., Semantic Mediator, Publish/Subscribe Context Broker, Context Producer, Context Consumer), thus ensuring communication with external IoT platforms (e.g., FIWARE); - 3.
-Regarding the network level of SEMIoTICS itself, to support the network interfacing needs of the 3 major use cases covered within the project. - 4.
-Finally, regarding IoT applications, to support flows between multiple IoT applications, distributed on multiple devices (e.g. between applications of a wind turbine).
+- Regarding the interfacing of IT & Cloud infrastructures, to support Nf-Vi, Os-Ma-Nfvo and interfaces for NS management, the NFV reference architectural framework along with the Nf-Vi, and Os-Ma-Nfvo points; - Regarding the IoT Platforms, to support Publish/Subscribe Context Broker, Context Producer and Context Consumer by defining and ensuring communication between them, via a different platform (i.e. FIWARE); - 3.
+Regarding the network level of SEMIoTICS itself, to support the different needs of the 3 major use cases. - 4.
+Finally, regarding IoT applications, to support flows between multiple IoT applications, distributed on multiple devices (e.g. between applications of a wind turbine)